ckan/ckan/doc/upgrade.rst

 Upgrading a CKAN installation
 =============================

 This section describes how to upgrade CKAN for both packages and source installations.
 The overall process is the following:

 ==================================  ==================================
-Package                             Source
+:ref: `_upgrade-package`            :ref: `_upgrade-source`
 ==================================  ==================================
 * :ref:`upgrade-ckan-package`       * :ref:`upgrade-ckan-source`
 * :ref:`update-solr-package`        * :ref:`update-solr-source`